Logo

 Roy Orbison often excused his motionless performances by saying that his songs did not allow instrumental sections so he could move or dance on stage, although songs like "Mean Woman Blues" did offer that.

-Roy Orbison attributed his own passion during his performances to the period when he grew up in Fort Worth while the US was mobilising for World War II.
+Roy Orbison attributed his own passion during his performances to the period when he grew up in Fort Worth while the US was mobilizing for World War II.

-Roy Orbison's parents worked in a defence plant; his father brought out a guitar in the evenings, and their friends and relatives who had just joined the military gathered to drink and sing heartily.
+Roy Orbison's parents worked in a defense plant; his father brought out a guitar in the evenings playing the driving rhythm of western swing, and their friends and relatives who had just joined the military gathered to drink and sing heartily with him.